 Learning from your future

-Research shows that most people are not very good at making decisions based on little information or without being able to predict how things are going to turn out.
-And in a time of massive change, when nobody knows for certain how anything is going to turn out, it becomes easy for us to get stuck
+In this time of massive change, when nobody knows for certain how anything is going to turn out, this makes it easy for us to get stuck

-We’ve already seen two approaches that can make it easier for us to move forward: learning from people we admire and learning from our pastAnd a third approach involves learning from our future.
+We’ve seen that two ways to get unstuck are learning from people we admire and learning from our pastA third approach is to learn from our future.

 One of Stephen Covey’s Seven Habits of Highly Effective People is to “Begin with the end in mind.”
-Peter Drucker said almost the same when he recommended that the first step to success is to “Define what finishing well means to you.”
+Peter Drucker said almost the same thing when he told us that the first step to a successful outcome is to “Define what finishing well means to you.”

-We will be able to move more easily through this time of change if begin with our ultimate end in mind: if we define what it will take to finish our life well.
+This means that we will be able to move much more easily through this time of change if we begin with our ultimate end in mind: if we define what it will take to finish our life well.

-To do this, imagine yourself on your deathbed, looking back at your life, and ask yourself:
+To do this, imagine yourself on your deathbed, looking back at your whole life.
+Then ask yourself:

 “What will it take for me to have made good use of my time?”